shanebersiek/iOSI-precourse-onboarding/week-01/labs/segues-lab/README.md

 ### Starter code

-Using XCode, open the [project provided](starter-code) to get started.
+Using Xcode, open the [project provided](starter-code) to get started.

 ## Solution Code